 Extend the life of items you buy by reusing them.
 For example, reuse containers and jars, and donate still usable household goods and clothing to charity.

 Every day we use products made from recycled materials.
 Take your glass, cans, newspapers, milk jugs and other acceptable recyclable items to your local transfer station, drop off location or place out for curbside collection so that they can be turned into new products like fleece jackets, Frisbees, paper products, and soda cans.
 Recycling saves money, energy, and the environment.
 36.76% of Maine's municipal solid waste was recycled in 2015.

 Composting is nature's way of recycling organics.

 When you compost, you convert vegetable scraps, leaves, grass clippings and other materials into a nutrient rich soil material.
 You can use finished compost in your garden and around shrubs or other plants to help them grow.
 Composting also reduces the amount of materials that need to be disposed of, reducing those related costs.

 Processing and Beneficial Use

 Waste-to-Energy facilities accept our solid waste and combust it at very high temperatures, producing heat that is used to convert water into steam.
 The steam is used to run turbines that generate electricity.
 Scrubbers, filters, and other pollution control equipment reduce pollutants released during the incineration process.
 Ash and other residues from this process are landfilled.
-Over 37% of Maine’s garbage was combusted in 2013.
+Over 27% of Maine's municipal solid waste was combusted in 2015.

 Today’s landfills are very different from the old ones where people just dumped their garbage in an open area.
 Landfills are constructed and operated to strict environmental standards, including liners to protect groundwater.
-Within this hierarchy, landfills are the last of the solid waste management options that should be considered.
+Within this hierarchy, landfilling waste is the lowest priority of the solid waste management options.